(While I’m busy finishing my book, here’s a guest post from Ellie Coverdale. Take it away, Ellie… —Jon)

 A strong, well-structured unit test will always consist of thorough, isolated elemental tests.
 Your program likely consists of many, many different components, each with their own complexity and set of difficulties assigned to them.
 The whole point of a unit test is to ensure that no man, or rather component, gets left behind, making isolation important.

 Going through your application bit by bit and slowly dealing with each component one by one can seem a fairly tedious way to test anything, but it’s structured like that for a reason.
 All of the components in a unit are liable to go wrong, as things do in software development.
-“When you can really hold each component of each unit of your software accountable for how it’s all functioning, you put yourself in a great position to never have to experience one of those dreaded mystery problems,” says Howard Cole, tech writer at Essay Roo and Paper Fellows.
+“When you can really hold each component of each unit of your software accountable for how it’s all functioning, you put yourself in a great position to never have to experience one of those dreaded mystery problems,” says Howard Cole.
 You ought to, whenever possible, have a file that corresponds to each of the components that contains all of the tests.
 That way if you see a component without a test file, you know that it’s a liability.

 2. Do the Same with Behaviors